 Google Circle Stream posts in Search Results?

-It’s possible that they might, but I see them having the most value if they were included in the Real Time results that are sometimes presented in a scrolling frame in Google’s search results, since their most value might be as timely tidbits of information relevant to something that may have happened recently.
+They might, but I see them having the most value if they were included in the Real-Time results that are sometimes presented in a scrolling frame in Google’s search results since their most value might be as timely tidbits of information relevant to something that may have happened recently.

-If you’re interested in how those real time search results are displayed by Google, a patent application published last week, Presenting Real-Time Search Results, provides some approaches that Google may be following to show off those results.
-Unfortunately, it doesn’t go into much detail in describing how Google determines which results to display, and which to filter out as possible spam.
+If you’re interested in how those real-time search results are displayed by Google, a patent application published last week, Presenting Real-Time Search Results, provides some approaches that Google may be following to show off those results.
+Unfortunately, it doesn’t go into much detail in describing how Google determines which results to display, and filters out as possible spam.